 1.9 Quality Control

-1.9.1 Samples should have an optical density (OD) ratio of OD 664b (before acidification) to OD 665a (after acidification) ratio between 1.0 and 1.7.
-Ratios outside of this range may be caused by interfering pigments or in low level samples, from variability near detection levels.
+1.9.1 Samples should have an optical density (OD) ratio of OD 664b (before acidification) to OD 665a (after acidification) between 1.0 and 1.7.
+Ratios outside of this range may be caused by interfering pigments or in low-level samples, from variability near detection levels.
 Ratios near 1.7 are considered to have no pheophytin and to be in excellent physiological condition.1

 1.9.2 It is especially important to maintain the spectrophotometers in peak operating condition.
 This should be confirmed by the following guidelines:

-1.9.2.1 Analyze a reference standard or SRM for chlorophyll analysis.
+1.9.2.1 Analyze a reference standard or CRM for chlorophyll analysis.

-1.9.2.2 Periodic evaluation of the slopes of calibration curves from spectrophotometer analyses for other parameters for which there are reliable standards (e.g. orthophosphate, nitrite, etc.).
+1.9.2.2 Periodic evaluation of the slopes of a curve from a serial dilution of spinach extract, or calibration curves of spectrophotometer analyses for other parameters for which there are reliable standards.
 If significant slope deviation or consistent unidirectional slope change over time is noted, an alternate spectrophotometer should be used until the problem is corrected by an authorized repair person.

-1.9.2.3 The holmium oxide absorption spectrum needs to be measured quarterly or when problems are suspected.
+1.9.2.3 The holmium oxide or didymium absorption spectrum needs to be checked quarterly or when problems are suspected.
 Details are not provided here since this and subsequent evaluation should be performed only by or under direct supervision of experienced personnel.

-1.9.3 Method detection limits (MDL): Method detection limits should be established using the guidelines in Chapter II, Section D.
+1.9.3 Method detection limits (MDL): The method detection limit should be established using the guidelines in Chapter 6, Section C.8 of this manual.

-1.9.4 Method blank: see Chapter II, Section C.
+1.9.4 Method blank: See Chapter 6, Subsection C.6.1 of this manual.

-1.9.5 Laboratory duplicate: see Chapter II, Section C.
+1.9.5 Laboratory duplicate: See Chapter 6, Subsection C.6.3 of this manual.

 1.10 Calculation and Reporting